-Since opening in 2009, Dean Street Townhouse has established itself as a Soho classic.
+Dean Street Townhouse is every bit a Soho classic.

 The restaurant exudes a Soho charm, combining vintage armchairs, cut glass chandeliers and wooden floors and contemporary British art that adorn the walls.

-On Sundays, they offer a Sunday roast menu – two courses for £25 and 3 courses for £29, which is excellent value and one of the best places to while away the day.
+The Sunday roast menu offers 3 courses for £38, which is good value and a great places to while away the day.

 The Drapers Arms, Islington